Skip to content

 Christopher Elliott is the founder of Elliott Advocacy, a 501(c)(3) nonprofit organization that empowers consumers to solve their problems and helps those who can't.
 He's the author of numerous books on consumer advocacy and writes three nationally syndicated columns.
 He also publishes the Elliott Report, a news site for consumers, and Elliott Confidential, a critically acclaimed newsletter about customer service.
 If you have a consumer problem you can't solve, contact him directly through his advocacy website.
 You can also follow him on X, Facebook, and LinkedIn, or sign up for his daily newsletter.

-Categories The Travel Troubleshooter Tags $4500 REFUND, 43 POINT DROP, ACCOUNT DELINQUENCY, AFFORDABILITY, AUTOMATIC BILLING, BUYER'S REMORSE, CHRISTOPHER ELLIOTT, CONFLICTING INSTRUCTIONS, CONSUMER ADVOCATE, CONSUMER PROTECTION, COOLING-OFF PERIOD, CREDIT BUREAU REPORTING, CREDIT REPORT DAMAGE, CREDIT SCORE DROP, DELINQUENT ACCOUNT, DOCUMENTATION, ELLIOTT ADVOCACY, EXECUTIVE CONTACTS, FAIR CREDIT REPORTING ACT, FAIR DEBT REPORTING, FCRA, FINANCIAL HARDSHIP, HGV, HILTON, HILTON GRAND VACATIONS, PAPER TRAIL, PROPERTY UPGRADE, RESCISSION PERIOD, STATE TIMESHARE LAWS, TIMESHARE, TIMESHARE CANCELLATION, TIMESHARE DOWNGRADE, TIMESHARE EXIT, TIMESHARE LAWS, TIMESHARE REVERSAL, TIMESHARE TRAP, TIMESHARE UPGRADE, TRUTH IN LENDING ACT, VACATION OWNERSHIP, WOODSTOCK GEORGIA
+Categories Popular, The Travel Troubleshooter Tags $4500 REFUND, 43 POINT DROP, ACCOUNT DELINQUENCY, AFFORDABILITY, AUTOMATIC BILLING, BUYER'S REMORSE, CHRISTOPHER ELLIOTT, CONFLICTING INSTRUCTIONS, CONSUMER ADVOCATE, CONSUMER PROTECTION, COOLING-OFF PERIOD, CREDIT BUREAU REPORTING, CREDIT REPORT DAMAGE, CREDIT SCORE DROP, DELINQUENT ACCOUNT, DOCUMENTATION, ELLIOTT ADVOCACY, EXECUTIVE CONTACTS, FAIR CREDIT REPORTING ACT, FAIR DEBT REPORTING, FCRA, FINANCIAL HARDSHIP, HGV, HILTON, HILTON GRAND VACATIONS, PAPER TRAIL, PROPERTY UPGRADE, RESCISSION PERIOD, STATE TIMESHARE LAWS, TIMESHARE, TIMESHARE CANCELLATION, TIMESHARE DOWNGRADE, TIMESHARE EXIT, TIMESHARE LAWS, TIMESHARE REVERSAL, TIMESHARE TRAP, TIMESHARE UPGRADE, TRUTH IN LENDING ACT, VACATION OWNERSHIP, WOODSTOCK GEORGIA

 American Airlines claims I voluntarily gave up my seat, but that’s a lie